Table of Contents

 Tip No.2 is to add complementary ingredients such as soybeans and red jujube

 Soybeans have a satisfying nutty aroma and flavor which complement this soup so well.
-Red jujube adds the color appealing and sweetens the soup naturally and subtly.
+Red jujube adds color appeal and sweetens the soup naturally and subtly.

 Tip No.3 is to add a splash of white vinegar when cooking soup

-The white vinegar will further cut down the bitterness of the melon and makes rib tender.
+The white vinegar will further cut down the bitterness of the melon and make rib tender.

 TIP No.4 is to pan fry or sear the ribs first

-Last but not least is to add bitter melon to the soup in the last 15 minutes of cooking
+Last but not least, add bitter melon to the soup in the last 15 minutes of cooking

-This is the key for a tasty soup and more refreshing look and bite of bitter melon.
+This is the key to a tasty soup and a more refreshing look and bite of bitter melon.

 Bitter Melon Rib Soup {苦瓜排骨汤 Cantonese Classic}